sensor-dream/APIVOF/guidelines/list-info/L-packs-in-system-fedora-34.md

 <summary>Lmod</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Environmental Modules System in Lua
+Short desc    : Environmental Modules System in Lua
 URL          : https://www.tacc.utexas.edu/tacc-projects/lmod
-Лицензия     : MIT and LGPLv2
+License      : MIT and LGPLv2
-Описание     : Lmod is a Lua based module system that easily handles the MODULEPATH
+Descript     : Lmod is a Lua based module system that easily handles the MODULEPATH
              : Hierarchical problem.
 Environment Modules provide a convenient way to
              : dynamically change the users' environment through modulefiles.
 This includes
              : easily adding or removing directories to the PATH environment variable.